 The brain could be compared to a power plant that emits and receives signals throughout the day and night.
 The nervous system communicates with different parts of the body to maintain homeostasis as well as keep a good balance between the body and mind.
 These electric waves coordinate movement, breathing, pain, hunger, satiety, memory, concentration, impulsiveness, anger, joy, sadness, and so on.

 In 2018, the Hôpital général de Québec’s Augustinian Sisters are celebrating their community’s 325th anniversary.
 From the early 20th century, they have made it their mission to protect and make accessible material heritage they have accumulated for so many years.
 Inaugurated in 1930, the Hôpital général de Québec’s museum was, at the time, the first monastic museum in Québec City.
+Until its official closure in August 2009, this museum was located in the Notre-Dame-des-Anges wing, which was an annex built in 1929 to ensure the safe storage of artefacts and works of art.
+This museum was used for two purposes: to preserve the community’s works and to give the people of Québec access to the monastery’s heritage.
+Let’s look at the context that led to the museum’s development and then go over some interesting facts about it.

 With the arrival of spring, we invite you to discover La santé en toute simplicité, the latest book by Imane Lahlou, our main collaborator in holistic health.